 MARKET OVERVIEW IN UK

-A U.K. housing-market estimate underlined the first decline in prices for a year in July as demand for homes fell, a sign the economic recovery may be losing steam.
+A U.K. housing-market property for sale Wales estimate underlined the first decline in prices for a year in July as demand for homes fell, a sign the economic recovery may be losing steam.

 The number of real-estate agents and surveyors saying prices fell exceeded those reporting gains by 8 percentage points, compared with a positive reading of 8 in June.
 A third more real-estate agents reported an increase rather than a drop in properties for sale.